btcven/locha/documentation/en/chapter_09.md

 ## 9.2 Messages.
-Packages can contain the package header, and one or more messages.
+Packets can contain the packet header, and one or more messages.
 The messages contain:

  - A message header.
  - A TLV message block that contains zero or more TLVs, associated with the complete message.